- Playful like a puppy

 The 2020 Mini Cooper is fun no matter how you slice it, though base models are better for smiles-per-dollar.

-The 2020 Mini Cooper is fun in all forms, even if the manual transmission has been delayed in U.S. markets.
-We give it 7 out of 10 for its trio of strong turbocharged engines.
-(Read more about how we rate cars.)
+The 2020 Mini Cooper is fun in all forms, even if the manual transmission has been delayed in the U.S. We give it 7 out of 10 for its trio of strong turbocharged engines.

-As standard, the Cooper trim comes with a 1.5-liter turbocharged 3-cylinder engine that’s peppy and fun to wring out, thanks to 134 horsepower and 162 pound-feet of torque.
+As standard, the Cooper trim comes with a 1.5-liter turbo-3 that’s peppy and fun to wring out, thanks to 134 hp and 162 pound-feet of torque.
 When it came with a 6-speed manual and front-wheel-drive, it was as fun as some sports cars when pushed hard.
 The 7-speed dual-clutch automatic transmission is not just easier to operate, it’s also quicker.

 Mini has touted its “go-kart” handling, even including a graphic on the infotainment screen that says as much when you switch to sport mode, but we’re inclined to agree with them.
 A short wheelbase, tight steering, and excellent suspension make for a fun ride no matter your Mini, and that’s something worth celebrating.